akakist/mtjs/docs/megatron.md

 ## P2P Service for IM

-Each user (mobile app) has an uplink—a node in the cloud.
+Each user (mobile app) has an uplink node in the cloud.
 The connection to the uplink is short-lived, only when the app is active.
 Another user also has an uplink.
 Information about uplinks for each user is broadcast across the cloud, and each node maintains a database mapping `userId` to `uplinkAddr`.
 When an uplink receives a message addressed to another user, it finds the recipient’s uplink address, forwards the message directly, and the recipient’s uplink stores it, delivering it to the user when they connect.